By Rick Becker 3 June 2021

 • Those who don’t believe the tithe is compulsory, and foolishly delight in their belief that they can hold on to their money, spend it as they wish, and rarely support the needy or those who labour for the gospel.

 One of the biggest proponents of the compulsory tithe is mega church “pastor” Robert Morris.
-He’s an example of an ear tickler who plays on unhealthy motivational factors such as greed and fear in order to manipulate his followers into tithing.
+He’s an example of an ear tickler who plays on unhealthy motivational factors such as greed and fear to manipulate his followers into tithing.

 Greed: “Have you ever wished you could multiply your money?
 Well, I have wonderful news for you: God is able to do it.
 Of course, that shouldn’t come as a surprise to us.
 He multiplied oil and flour for a poor widow and her son.
 He multiplied the strength of outnumbered Israelite soldiers in battle after battle.
 And He multiplied fish and loaves on a couple of Galilean hillsides.” – Robert Morris, The Blessed Life.